chameleon-lizard/PartyMusicBot/README.md

 - [ ] Telegram bot that uses the API.
 - [ ] Seeing the song queue through the API and the bot.
 - [ ] Pausing and playing.
-- [ ] Users and elevated priviliges.
+- [ ] Users and elevated privileges.
 All animals are equal, but some animals are more equal than others - especially if they are the farm's owners.
 - [ ] Voting for the next song and priority to songs in the queue.
 - [ ] Skipping songs.
 - [ ] Hardware - rpi connected to a speaker as a final task.